ktorio/ktor-documentation/topics/client-responses.md

 {src="snippets/client-download-streaming/src/main/kotlin/com/example/Application.kt" include-lines="15-36"}

 In this example, [`ByteReadChannel`](https://api.ktor.io/ktor-io/io.ktor.utils.io/-byte-read-channel/index.html) is used to read data asynchronously.
-Using `ByteReadChannel.readRemaning()` retrieves all available bytes in the channel, while `Source.transferTo()` directly writes the data to the file, reducing unnecessary allocations.
+Using `ByteReadChannel.readRemaining()` retrieves all available bytes in the channel, while `Source.transferTo()` directly writes the data to the file, reducing unnecessary allocations.

 To save a response body to a file without extra processing, you can use the